John J. O'Connor (New York representative): Political career

 He was a member of the New York State Assembly (New York Co., 12th D.) in 1921, 1922 and 1923.

 Tenure in Congress

 He was elected as a Democrat to the 68th United States Congress to fill the vacancy caused by the death of W. Bourke Cockran, and was re-elected to the seven succeeding Congresses, holding office from November 6, 1923, to January 3, 1939.
 He was a delegate at large to the 1936 Democratic National Convention.
+O'Connor was one of the few Democrats targeted in the 1938 primaries by Franklin D. Roosevelt to be defeated.
+He eventually switched parties and was the Republican nominee but lost re-election.

 Rules chairman

 He was chairman of the House Rules Committee between 1935 and 1938.
 O'Connor was a spokesman for big business and helped defeat Roosevelt's executive reorganization bill.
 He tried and failed to keep the Fair Labor Standards Act bottled up in committee.
 Ridiculing the New Deal Coalition, he mocked the poor people who “go to the public trough to be fed.”
-He was one of the few Democrats targeted in the 1938 primaries by Franklin D. Roosevelt to be defeated.